sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Navigate to the Automation dashboard.
 1. Locate the automation you want to add the exported email to and hover over the action menu.
 1. Select **Edit**.
-1. Within the automation, find the email you want to add the content to, and click **Edit**.
+1. Within the automation, find the email you want to add the content to and click **Edit**.
 ![]({{root_url}}/img/edit-email-automation.png "Edit email content")

 8. If you're importing an entire template, select **Blank Template**.
-9. Select the code edtior.
+9. Select the code editor.
 10. Paste the HTML you copied from the downloaded file into the code editor and then click **Preview**.

 ### Migrating Contact Lists